 XC40 Recharge and Tesla Model Y Comparison

-I’m not a ‘Tesla Fanboy’, the simple fact is, at this moment in time the benchmark for an electric tow car at this price range is a Tesla Model Y. So how does the XC40 Recharge compare against the Tesla Model Y. Well, first off, while the XC40 Recharge (Starting from $53,990) may seem more expensive than the Tesla Model Y (Starting $49,990), that’s not actually the case, for now at least.
-Volvo, unlike Tesla, will benefit from the $7,500 Federal Tax Credit.
-However, that only makes it about 3 grand cheaper, which is not a massive difference if you are spending this sort of money on a car.
+I’m not a ‘Tesla Fanboy’, the simple fact is, at this moment in time the benchmark for an electric tow car at this price range is a Tesla Model Y. So how does the XC40 Recharge compare against the Tesla Model Y?

-Well, the XC40 Recharge is slightly down on towing capacity to the Tesla Model Y, 3,300 lbs to 3,500 lbs respectively.
-However, there is a pretty significant difference in EPA range estimates, of 208 miles for the XC40 Recharge and 315 miles for the Model Y.
+The XC40 Recharge is comparative in towing capacity to the Tesla Model Y, both with a rating of 3,500 lbs respectively.
+However, there is a pretty significant difference in EPA range estimates, of 223 miles for the XC40 Recharge and 326 miles for the Model Y.

 However, we are yet to see anyone conduct any on the road towing tests with the XC40 Recharge.
 Therefore, who knows, the XC40 may turn out to be more efficient than it appears looking at the figures above.
 It will definitely be interesting to find out.